tomhiskey/tom-personal-site-jekyll/index.md

 ---
 title: Hello there!
 I'm a product design manager at Farewill
 hide_title: false
-subtitle: We're changing the way the world deals with death.
+subtitle: We're changing the way the world deals with death
 layout: page
 ---